codywl/codekite-js/README.md

 figure out what the hash is, if you've lost it, by running `docker-container ls --all` and looking for it.

+If you decide to start the container with `bash` or something else, `runit` will not start; this is due to the fact that it must be process 1 to function, and by invoking another command, that is not possible.

 ## TODO
 - [ ] Create production Webpack configuration
 - [x] Add optional Docker functionality